ishobhnik/SurfaceBench/README.md

 ## Implementing a new searcher

 To implement a new searcher, you must create a class that inherits from the base class `BaseSearcher`.
-This base class provides the foundational structure for your searcher, including essential methods that need to be overridden.
+This base class provides the foundational structure for your LLM-based searcher, including essential methods that need to be overridden.

 ```python
 class BaseSearcher: